BIOL275-MSUM/eda-gt3637ut/README.md

 ## Discussion

   - The green dots are clumped where cities are present.
-There are more Conifers trees in the cities.
+There are more Conifer trees in the cities.
 More small birds take shelter in the Conifers.
-Merlins prey on small birds like Horned Larks, House Sparrows, Pigeons.
+Merlins prey on small birds like Horned Larks, House Sparrows, Bohemian Waxwing.

   - Some of the different hypotheses that I came up with were called “nest availability hypothesis”, “food availability hypothesis” and